 How Having Cancer Increases Infection Risk

 Your health care provider will check your white blood cell count during your treatment.
 When levels of certain white blood cells drop too low, it is called neutropenia.
-Often this is a short-lived side effect of cancer treatment.
+Often this is a short-lived and expected side effect of cancer treatment.
 Your provider may give you medicines to help prevent infection if this occurs.
 But, you should also take some precautions.

-Other risk factors for infection in people with cancer, include:
+Other risk factors for infection in people with cancer include:

 - Medical conditions such as diabetes or COPD